-Order routing is another key function of a distributed order management system (DOM), also known as an order management system (OMS).
-It takes the orders that are captured from a source (e.g., an e-commerce website or purchasing portal) and then sends or routes them to a specific fulfillment location, like a retail location or a distribution center (DC).
+Order routing is a key function of a distributed order management system (DOM), also known as an order management system (OMS).
+It takes the orders that are captured from a source (e.g., an e-commerce website) and then sends or routes them to a specific fulfillment location, like a store or a distribution center (DC).
 Next, an associate sees the orders on an interface and then proceeds to pick and pack.
 The location the system selects is based on business rules that include geographic location and inventory availability.